SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/Regular-Expression-Solution-Not-Optimal.md

 ### Description

-\ref{grey:so_regx} provides a better coding solution for the regular expression, which might be able to apply to the Nature Language Processing (NLP) preprocessing process.
+A post provides a better coding solution for the regular expression, which might be able to apply to the Nature Language Processing (NLP) preprocessing process.
 NLP tasks are data-intensive and often take a long time to clean the data, so it would be good to save some time when preprocessing the data.
-The posts noted that \textit{regex.sub()} and \textit{str.translate()} work faster than \textit{str.replace()} in practice in Pandas library.
+The post noted that `regex.sub()` and `str.translate()` work faster than `str.replace()` in practice in Pandas library.
 The more efficient solution is worth considering.

 ### Type